The views expressed by the host on this program documented to be almost always right, 99.8.

 So if Biden would run in the future, he is socially presented to the public very recently with Obama.

-They also let him uh enumerate all these points, uh, all the things that he feels the nation needs and that that he can do.
+They also let him enumerate all these points, all the things that he feels the nation needs and that he can do.

-Uh and that um basically allows a big set of disingenuous polls to be undertaken, and everybody knows that.
+And that basically allows a big set of disingenuous polls to be undertaken.

 You're saying Biden announces he's not running to set up a run later on.

-He's gonna run if Hillary gets indicted or if they can confiscate the polling units and come up with a bunch of polls that show Hillary bottoming out.
+He's going to run if Hillary gets indicted or if they can confiscate the polling units and come up with a bunch of polls that show Hillary bottoming out.

 Exactly.

-Immediately, if he says, I'm gonna take one for the team, I'm gonna step up in the face of this, and I am going to get in there and I'm gonna leave this nation.
+Immediately, if he says, I'm going to take one to the team, I'm going to step up in the face of this, and I am going to get in there and I'm going to lead this nation.

-He's already set up to gain the sympathy of the base, and maybe even the nation, because he is willing to sacrifice personally so he set up.
+He's already set up to gain the sympathy of the base and maybe even the nation because he is willing to sacrifice personally.

 Well, it's not that the polls would necessarily show that.